 Claimant credibly testified that he did not believe that he needed to report the wages earned with Wells Fargo Bank, N.A. because he was "filing against" his other employer.
 Claimant read the claimant handbook and reported on his application that he was still employed with Wells Fargo Bank, N.A.
 There was no evidence established that the claimant intentionally misused facts to gain an increase in benefits or that he concealed material information for which he intended to deceive IWD.
+There was no evidence established that the claimant knowingly made a false statement or knowingly failed to disclose a material fact.
 Claimant's actions were not intentional.
-As such, the 15% penalty due to the finding of a fraudulent overpayment was not properly imposed and shall be removed.
+As such, any penalty or threat of additional penalties due to the finding of a fraudulent overpayment was not properly imposed and shall be removed.